TanukiCraft/docs/_sources/index.rst.txt

 toctree below.

 ..
-   [another comment] in RST.
+   [anotherComment] in RST.
 If the doc file(s) dont exist for the referenced doc, it wont show up after building the docs

 .. toctree::

    usage
    contributing
-   tooltips